Are you looking to get rid of your car payment? It is possible to have a reliable car that is fully paid for. Here’s how

-Last year I shared how we paid cash for our van.
-Since buying a van we have purchased another car for cash.
-I know these days having a car payment seems like a way of life, but let me encourage you, not having a car payment is an even better way of life.
+A few years ago we paid cash for our van.
+Since buying a van we have purchased two other cars for cash.
+These days having a car payment seems like a way of life, but let me encourage you to have a car payment!

 Do we drive brand new cars- No